Dtham14/LING450-Chatbot/README.md

 ## Description

-This project will focus on an implementation of a chatbot using the ChatterBot library in Python for LING 450 at Simon Fraser University.
+This project will focus on the implementation of a chatbot using the ChatterBot library in Python for LING 450 at Simon Fraser University.
 The goal is to train a chatbot to hold conversations with a more human-like personality.

 ## Requirements